What is hypothyroidism?

 How is hypothyroidism diagnosed?

 Your healthcare provider will ask about your past health.
 You will also need a physical exam.
 Blood tests can also help diagnose hypothyroidism.
 They can measure the amount of thyroid hormone and thyroid-stimulating hormones in your blood.
+Other blood tests can measure certain substances called antibodies that attack the thyroid gland.

 How is hypothyroidism treated?